March 2

 The University of Southern California’s researchers published a study in Cell Stem Cell’s June 5 issue.
 In it, they reported that prolonged fasting can not only protect against any damage done to our immune system but can also induce the regeneration of our immune system.

-Their conclusion was that fasting could shift stem cells from a dormant state to one of self-renewal.
+They concluded that fasting could shift stem cells from a dormant state to one of self-renewal.
 This triggers regeneration based on stem cells concerning an organ or system.
 Human clinical trials that involved patients undergoing chemo attested to this.

 In such clinical trials, those same patients didn’t eat for quite a while, which brought about a significant decrease in their white blood cell counts.
 It was as if someone had flipped a regenerative switch.
 This leads to a change in the hematopoietic stem cell signaling pathways.